New Capital for a Business Plan

 Having estimated the level of new capital required, it needs to be included in the financial projections template.

 New capital is included in the cash flow statement of the projection as a positive figure as it represents cash flowing into the business from investors.
-For example, if in year two the plan is to inject additional capital of 5,000 to help finance the purchase of new machinery, the figure of 5,000 should be included in the cash flow statement on the new proceeds from issue of new share capital line.
+For example, if in year two the plan is to inject additional capital of 5,000 to help finance the purchase of new machinery, the figure of 5,000 should be included in the cash flow statement on the proceeds from issue of share capital line.

 Care should be taken not to include any capital already included as part of the capital opening balance as this would result in double counting.